Southeast Asia Tap Water Coverage Now Complete on CanIDrinkTheTapWater.com

 Southeast Asia is Now Fully Covered on CanIDrinkTheTapWater.com

-We're pleased to announce that CanIDrinkTheTapWater.com now provides complete tap water safety coverage across Southeast Asia.
-With the addition of Cambodia, Laos, Myanmar, and Timor-Leste, every major destination in the region now has a dedicated, detailed water safety guide for travelers and expats.
+We're pleased to announce that CanIDrinkTheTapWater.com now provides complete tap water safety coverage across all 11 Southeast Asian countries.
+With the recent additions of Cambodia, Laos, Myanmar, Timor-Leste, and Brunei, every nation in the region now has a dedicated, detailed water safety guide for travelers and expats.

 Water infrastructure in Laos is limited even by Southeast Asian standards.
 Tap water is not safe to drink in Vientiane, Luang Prabang, or Vang Vieng, and in large parts of rural Laos there is no piped water at all.
 Communities along the Mekong and in the mountainous north rely entirely on rivers, wells, and rainwater.
 Our Laos guide is particularly detailed on trekking and rural travel, covering filter recommendations for the Nam Ou valley, the Bolaven Plateau, and northern highland routes.